 Being punctual has its rewards, especially when it comes to paying credit card bills.
 Thirty-five percent of your credit score is based on payment history.
 And because even one late payment can ding your score, it’s best to never (ever) be tardy.
 An easy way to stay on top of making timely payments is by setting up an automatic draft either with your credit card company or your financial institution.

-In fact, if you can help it, don’t even spend half of the credit limit you have on any particular card or credit line.
+If you can help it, don’t even spend half of the credit limit you have on any particular card or credit line.
 The less you spend, the better.
 That means if you have a credit limit of $2,000 and use $1500, you’re using 75%, which is too much in the eyes of credit reporting bureaus and lenders.
 Try to use only 10% to 30% of your available credit to establish the best score.
 Use a debit card or cash for the rest of your spending.

 When you only pay the minimum amount required by your credit card issuer, you wind up paying tons more than the original amount charged.
 That means a $100 dinner tab could end up costing more than twice that amount if you stretch out the payments over months or years.
 If paying off the balance in full every month isn’t possible, then pay as much as you can above the minimum.

 When you finally pay down a card to a zero balance, you should celebrate the milestone.
 What you shouldn’t do, though, is close the account.
 Here’s why: it won’t help your credit score.
-Plus, if it’s your only credit card, you’ll be forced to use cash, debit or checks for all of your other purchases.
-Depending on how you cancel your card, your credit score may take a hit, which will make it harder to obtain credit in the future for loans or other big ticket items.
+Plus, if it’s your only credit card, you’ll be forced to use cash, debit, or checks for all of your other purchases.
+Depending on how you cancel your card, your credit score may take a hit, which will make it harder to obtain credit in the future for loans or other big-ticket items.
 Instead of canceling a card, keep the account active by using it to make one or two small purchases a month.
 If keeping the card in your wallet is too much temptation, cut the card up, but leave the account open to make sure your credit score isn’t hurt by a cancellation.

 With reporting by Casandra Andrews